the fine art of magic

-To read the article, please click on the cover. © MAGIC Magazine 2016.
-Used by permission.
+To read the story of Mark and The Secret Class, click the cover. © MAGIC Magazine used by permission.

 THE SECRET CLASS

-Mark Haslam's one-man theater show has been produced to great acclaim in Los Angeles, Las Vegas, San Diego, Ojai and New York.
+Mark Haslam's one-man theater show has been produced to great acclaim in Los Angeles, Las Vegas and New York.
 The show combines compelling storytelling with incredible sleight of hand to bring to life the appearance of a master magician in a small English village.

 Haslam's creative collaborator is magic writer and inventor Gordon Bean, with cinematic images by Marcus Dillistone and original music by Andy Street.